Agnes of Poitou

 Agnes of Poitou (c.
-1025 – 14 December 1077), was the queen of Germany from 1043 and empress of the Holy Roman Empire from 1046 until 1056 as the wife of Emperor Henry III.
+1025 – 14 December 1077) was the queen of Germany from 1043 and empress of the Holy Roman Empire from 1046 until 1056 as the wife of Emperor Henry III.
 From 1056 to 1061, she ruled the Holy Roman Empire as regent during the minority of their son Henry IV.

-After the death of her husband, she proved an inexperienced regent who made many disastrous mistakes.
-In Germany, she is still commemorated as a sympathetic historical figure, even if a flawed politician.
+After the death of her husband, she proved an inexperienced regent unable to effectively assert her power and secure loyal allies.
+In Germany, she is still remembered as a sympathetic historical figure, even if a flawed politician.

 Early life

 Agnes was the daughter of the Ramnulfid Duke William V of Aquitaine (d.
 1030) and Agnes of Burgundy and as such a member of the Ramnulfid family.

 Empress

 Agnes married King Henry III of Germany in November 1043 at the Imperial Palace Ingelheim.
 She was his second wife after Gunhilda of Denmark, who had died, possibly from malaria, in 1038.
 This marriage helped to solidify the Empire's relationships with the princely houses in the west.
 King Henry was able to improve his position versus the French royal dynasty and to exert his influence in the Duchy of Burgundy.
 Agnes, like her husband, was of profound piety; her family had founded Cluny Abbey and Abbot Hugh the Great was godfather of her son Henry IV.